 1 T. juice from a lemon

-2 t. grated lemon zest (no whites pith!)
+2 t. grated lemon zest (no white pith!)

 In a small mixer bowl, beat together softened butter and powdered sugar with a stand mixer or hand mixer set at medium-high.
 Add lemon juice and zest and beat together.
 Spoon over bread pudding servings and top with whipped cream.